310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Chiaki %}
 There was a lot of creepy-looking stuff in the early tokusatsu shows, you see…

-When I was a young, innocent kid, I watched those without forethought...
-Then I’d cry from how scary they were, and eventually it just became too much to handle.
+When I was a young, innocent kid, I watched those without forethought… Then I’d cry from how scary they were, and eventually it just became too much to handle.

 Ugh… Doctor Shinigami is super scary… I’m not joking around here, he’s just terrifying.[^3]
 {% endbubble %}